 Climate action is a key focus: we are continuing to progress our Group-wide decarbonisation programme (Plan Zero 40).
 Aligned with the Plan Zero 40 pathway announced last year, we commenced baselining our carbon footprint and are on track to submit carbon reduction targets to the Science-Based Targets initiative by April 2023.
-These are to be achieved by 2030 and will set us on course for decarbonising our estate, assets, and operations to reach our overarching goal of net zero emissions by 2040.
-Further information is included on page 54 of the annual report of Babcock International Group Plc, which does not form part of this report.
+These are to be achieved by 2030 and will set us on course for decarbonising our estate, assets and operations to reach our overarching goal of net zero emissions by 2040.
+Further information on climate, including climate related risks and uncertainties in the context of the Group as a whole, and other ESG items is included on pages 58 to 86 of the annual report of Babcock International Group PLC.
+The information provided in the Babcock International Group PLC annual report does not form part of this report.

-This report was approved by the board on 15 December 2023 and signed on its behalf
+This report was approved by the board on 18 July 2024 and signed on its behalf by: